 Before tour: Another neighborhood.
 Then we take a subway or taxi to Green-Wood.
 Or start in nearby Sunset Park.

 After tour: Another neighborhood.
 Or nearby Sunset Park.

 Potential tour extensions with me: Brooklyn 101, Sunset Park, Bay Ridge, Cobble Hill/Carroll Gardens.
 DUMBO/Brooklyn Heights

 Why I like leading this tour: It's one of the best places in Brooklyn.
-Unlike parks, there's no picnicking, no dogs, no sports, no music, no bicycles.
+Unlike parks, the cemetery has no picnicking, dogs, sports, music, or bicycles.
 The air is clean.
 The birds chirp.
-The atmosphere is contemplative.
+The atmosphere is peaceful and contemplative.